 The Vatican receives millions of visitors annually.
 Tourists come from all over the world to see the Vatican Museums, St. Peter’s Basilica, and other Vatican highlights.
 This section contains useful information for make visiting the Vatican easier and has been updated with Covid-19 health measures put in place by the Holy See for visiting places in Vatican City.
 Please refer to official Vatican websites when possible for the most current information.

-In addition to the Audience on Wednesdays, the Sunday Angelus, held at noon on St. Peter’s Square and presided over by Pope Francis, is open to the public.
+The Sunday Angelus, held at noon on St. Peter’s Square and presided over by Pope Francis, is open to the public.
 LINK

 No shorts, short skirts or sleeveless shirts when entering St. Peter’s Basilica or when attending a Papal event on St. Peter’s Square

 Vatican City is open to tourists.
 Health measures are in place to ensure the safety of the public.
 Please expect to wear a protective face mask, practice social distancing and to have your temperature taken.

 For general information on the Vatican Museums and the health measures in place for the Covid-19 pandemic, visit their website.

 For ticket information on the Scavi visit the Excavation Office’s website.